snowfrogdev/katas/projects/salad-bar/README.md

 We encourage you to first get familiar with the app and the current requirements.
 Before you move on to your first sprint.

+### Prerequisites

+Since you got hired at SlädBär as an Angular Developer, we expect you to have a basic level of familiarity with [Angular](https://angular.io/), as well as the NPM/Node.js ecosystem.
+But, just in case you are working from a brand new computer, don't forget that you need to have [Node.js](https://nodejs.org/en/) installed.

 ### Install

-If you haven't already, run the following command to install of the needed dependencies.
+If you haven't already, run the following command to install the needed dependencies for this project.

 ```bash
 npm install